 - use phone or online services to contact your GP or other essential services

-- meet more than 2 other households each day
+- meet more than 4 other households each day outdoors, or 2 other households each day indoors

 - meet anyone with coronavirus symptoms (new continuous cough, fever or loss of, or change in, sense of smell or taste (anosmia))